the-meta-value/The-Perfect-Storm/readme.md

 # Project Overview
 ## This project investigates
 potential correlations between solar weather activity, geomagnetic phenomena, and anomalous behavior in AI systems and other technological infrastructure.
-What began as research into AI/LLM malfunction patterns has expanded to include broader incident tracking across multiple categories.
+What began as research into AI/LLM malfunction patterns has expanded to include broader incident tracking for comparison (networks, large social platforms, ISPs, clouds, that sort of thing)

 Research Focus
-The primary research question: Do solar weather events and geomagnetic activity correlate with increased incidents of AI anomaly?
-And how does this ocompare to incidents recorded in other areas, like network failures, electronic malfunctions, huaman and animal behavior, and other technological or behavioral disruptions?
+The primary research question: Do solar weather events and geomagnetic activity correlate with increased incidents of AI error and anomaly?
+And how does this ocompare to incidents recorded in other areas, like network failures and other technological disruptions?

 Data Collection
 The project tracks incidents across the following categories: